a-thousand-channels/a-thousand-channels/content/index_en.md

 ### Take part

 You want to tell and map queer stories?
 Starting from places, events, actions, projects or individuals?<br>
-With "A 1000 channels" we offer you a possibility to tell and document queer history(s).
+With *A 1000 channels* we offer you a possibility to tell and document queer history(s).

 ----